Firhill Stadium, Firhill Road, Firhill, Glasgow

 Meaning other sports may have taken place prior to the arrival of Greyhound Racing.

-FIRST MEETING—————————–Had a series of meetings for about a month during 1928 but closed due to poor attendances.
+FIRST MEETING—————————–Had a series of meetings for about a month from 23 April 1928 but closed due to poor attendances.
 Its inaugural meeting was January 23rd 1933.

 Greyhound Racing only.